simonmika/egmontmika.com/content/blog/a-jesus-community.md

 Nevertheless, there has been a constant flow of new connections, of teaching and modeling, and a building of community.
 In Jesus' name and under the guidance of his Spirit.

-Many of those who have been around us during these years now live in other countries and other continents.
+Many of those who have been around us during these years now live in other countries and on other continents.
 With some of them we still are in touch, per email, through social media and through actually visiting each other.
 Flights are cheap nowadays and make it possible.

 This wonderful bunch of people - we may call it community - is both very little and quite large, anything between two or three and nearly a hundred.